background preloader

 Machine learning

 Machine learning is a subfield of computer science[1] that evolved from the study of pattern recognition and computational learning theory in artificial intelligence.[1]
 Machine learning explores the construction and study of algorithms that can learn from and make predictions on data.[2]
 Such algorithms operate by building a model from example inputs in order to make data-driven predictions or decisions,[3]:2 rather than following strictly static program instructions.
 Machine learning is closely related to and often overlaps with computational statistics; a discipline that also specializes in prediction-making.
 It has strong ties to mathematical optimization, which deliver methods, theory and application domains to the field.
 Machine learning is employed in a range of computing tasks where designing and programming explicit, rule-based algorithms is infeasible.
-Overview[edit] Tom M. Types of problems and tasks[edit] History and relationships to other fields[edit] Theory[edit]
+Example applications include spam filtering, optical character recognition (OCR),[4] search engines and computer vision.

-Cluster analysis Grouping a set of objects by similarity Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some specific sense defined by the analyst) to each other than to those in other groups (clusters).
-It is a main task of exploratory data analysis, and a common technique for statistical data analysis, used in many fields, including pattern recognition, image analysis, information retrieval, bioinformatics, data compression, computer graphics and machine learning.
-Besides the term clustering, there is a number of terms with similar meanings, including automatic classification, numerical taxonomy, botryology (from Greek: βότρυς 'grape'), typological analysis, and community detection.
-The notion of a "cluster" cannot be precisely defined, which is one of the reasons why there are so many clustering algorithms.[5]
-There is a common denominator: a group of data objects. [edit] Model-based clustering
+Cluster analysis Task of grouping a set of objects so that objects in the same group (or cluster) are more similar to each other than to those in other clusters The result of a cluster analysis shown as the coloring of the squares into three clusters.
+Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
+It is a main task of exploratory data mining, and a common technique for statistical data analysis, used in many fields, including machine learning, pattern recognition, image analysis, information retrieval, bioinformatics, data compression, and computer graphics.
+Besides the term clustering, there are a number of terms with similar meanings, including automatic classification, numerical taxonomy, botryology (from Greek βότρυς "grape"), typological analysis, and community detection.
+Definition[edit]

 Related: